-- 2.10.1 Maintain an approach based on encouragement of the owners of empty properties to bring them back into use voluntarily with our support if required.
-Allow for sufficient resource to be focused on enforcement for the longer term or other problematic properties.
-Through publicity, give greater awareness to others that action may be taken. - 2.10.2 As indicated in the Review of Empty Homes Strategy Action Plan Essential Reference Paper "B" the suggestion is also to reduce the number of objectives from 6 to 4. - 2.10.3 Limit the time spent on properties empty for less than two years where there have no complaints or requests for action, with no engagement with the owner following the initial two-letter process.
-Follow these up after two years with a visit to assess the level of impact on their neighbourhood. - 2.10.4 Generate a manageable target list of properties for focused action based on an annual process of prioritisation.
-The inputs to this process will be all properties with complaints and those that have been empty for at least two years.

-2.10.5 Prioritisation scoring will include:

-- Length of time empty

-- Number/spread of complaints received

-- Property condition and its visual and physical impact on the neighbourhood

-- Property location

-- Level of debt owed to the council - Level of formal action previous undertaken - Likelihood of return to use without our intervention - Strategic value, e.g., meeting local housing need. - 2.10.6 The Empty Homes Officer will then focus on the properties on the target list making renewed efforts to contact the owners and initiating the process towards enforcement action as necessary. - 2.10.7 This change of emphasis is shown in the change in the approach diagram used.
-See diagram showing this change attached at Essential Reference Paper "C". - 2.10.8 With the increased focus on enforcement the revised strategy will include an appendix giving the options appraisal criteria that will be applied to those properties identified for enforcement and in particular those that are in the process of Compulsory purchase.
+- to give greater awareness to others that action may be taken. - 2.13 Limit the time spent on properties empty for less than two years where there have no complaints or requests for action, with no engagement with the owner following the initial two-letter process.
+Follow these up after two years with a visit to assess the level of impact on their neighbourhood. - 2.14 Generate a manageable target list of properties for focused action based on an annual process of prioritisation.
+The inputs to this process will be all properties with complaints and those that have been empty for at least two years. - 2.15 Prioritisation scoring will include: - Length of time empty - Number/spread of complaints received - Property condition and its visual and physical impact on the neighbourhood - Property location - Level of debt owed to the council - Level of formal action previous undertaken - Likelihood of return to use without our intervention. - Strategic value, e.g., meeting local housing need - 2.16 The Empty Homes Officer will then focus on the properties on the target list making renewed efforts to contact the owners and initiating the process towards enforcement action as necessary. - 2.17 This change of emphasis is shown in the change in the approach diagram used in the section "Our Approach to Tackling Empty Homes" on page 10 of the revised strategy Essential Reference Paper "C". - 2.18 With the increased focus on enforcement the revised strategy includes an appendix giving the options appraisal criteria that will be applied to those properties identified for enforcement and in particular those that are in the process of Compulsory purchase.
 This will help determine whether the Council will immediately sell the property on acquisition, will retain the property within its portfolio or some other outcome e.g., refurbish/redevelop the property then sell.
-This will be based on the established options appraisal used by the Property and Estates Manager for commercial property decisions. - 2.10.8.1 Continue to work with the PLACE Consortium to deliver funding to support the reuse of empty properties ensuring that the offer remains supportive of our overall housing strategy. - 2.10.9 Develop a package of information for members and encourage them to provide local information on the empty homes in their wards. - 2.10.10 Improve the Empty Homes information on our web site and develop a simple suite of web forms to allow owners and others provide information to us through this channel. - 2.10.11 Work with Council Tax colleagues to deliver a more effective process for communicating our findings on properties back into their systems. - 2.10.12 Include properties empty with other Council Tax exemptions or discounts eg long term probate cases.
+It is based on the established options appraisal used by the Assets and Estates Manager for commercial property decisions.

+- 2.19 Develop a package of information for members and encourage them to provide local information on the empty homes in their wards - 2.20 Improve the Empty Homes information on our web site and develop a simple suite of web forms to allow owners and others provide information to us through this channel. - 2.21 Work with Council Tax colleagues to deliver a more effective process for working together and communicating our findings on properties back into their systems. - 2.22 Include properties empty with other Council Tax exemptions or discounts eg long term probate cases. - 2.23 Continue to work with the PLACE Consortium to deliver funding to support the reuse of empty properties ensuring that the offer remains supportive of our overall housing strategy. - 2.24 Develop an East Herts Loan Scheme through the East Herts Private Sector Assistance Policy initially to support certain empty homes owners that cannot be offered support under the PLACE scheme eg potential owner occupiers.

-2.11 Resource and Target Implications
+Resource and Target Implications